Metroid II: Return of Samus: Release

 Metroid II was released in North America in November 1991.
 This was followed by the release in Japan on January 21, 1992, and in Europe on May 21.
 It has shipped 1.72 million copies worldwide by late 2003.
 Nintendo included the game in its Player's Choice marketing label in North America in 1993.
 It was re-released through the Nintendo Power service in Japan on March 1, 2000.
 Metroid II, along with other Game Boy games such as Super Mario Land 2: 6 Golden Coins, Mega Man: Dr. Wily's Revenge, and several others were released on the Nintendo 3DS Virtual Console service in 2011.
 It was released in Japan on September 28, and in North America and Europe on November 24.

 Remakes

-An unofficial fangame remake of Metroid II, AM2R, short for Another Metroid 2 Remake (the name being a reference to all of the other Metroid II remakes being produced at the time), was developed by Milton Guasti, under the pseudonym DoctorM64.
-AM2R updates the game's appearance by drawing upon the visual designs of Super Metroid, and features gameplay modeled after Metroid: Zero Mission.
-It includes elements such as a map system, minibosses, stackable beams, and a log system with non-intrusive narrative.
-After years of development, AM2R was released in August 2016 for Windows, coinciding with the thirtieth anniversary of the Metroid series.
-Shortly after the game's release, the download links on AM2R official website were removed after Nintendo sent DMCA notices to websites hosting it, although Guasti said that he still planned to continue working on the game privately.
-In September, the game's development ended after Guasti received a DMCA takedown request from Nintendo.
-Several journalists have enjoyed AM2R, frequently calling it impressive and commenting on the improved visuals compared to those of Metroid II.

-An official remake of Metroid II, Metroid: Samus Returns, was developed by Nintendo and MercurySteam and released for the Nintendo 3DS on September 15, 2017.
+An unofficial remake of Metroid II, AM2R, was released in August 2016 for Windows.
+It received positive reviews, with critics calling it impressive and commenting on the improved visuals compared to those of Metroid II.
+Shortly after the release, following legal action from Nintendo, development of AM2R was halted and download links were removed.
+An official remake of Metroid II, Metroid: Samus Returns, was developed by MercurySteam and Nintendo EPD and released for the Nintendo 3DS on September 15, 2017.